 - 1 cup peeled feijoas

 - Add all ingredients to a blender and process until completely combined

-- Add milk mixture to your ice cream machine and churn as per manufacturer's instructions.
+- Pour milk mixture and vodka into your ice cream machine and churn as per manufacturer's instructions.

-- Add to an airtight container and freeze for at least 3 hours.
+- Scoop into an airtight container and freeze for at least 3 hours.